Processing math: 100%

 1. Which of the following statements accurately describes the ARX model?

-- Incorrect.
-ARX time series models are linear representations of a dynamic system in discrete time.
+C. ARX models are non-linear and represent a dynamic system in continuous time.

 2. In the ARX model, what does the 'X' in ARX stand for?